boyazeno/blog/docs/Notes-for-Paper/Manipulation/Planning-and-Learning.md

 * Data based RL trend to convergent to better level compare to model based RL
 * 2 types of uncertainty is imporant for RL: Aleatoric(noise), Epistemic(recognition)
 * GP process don't fit well with large data
+* Learning one time, should be able to plan multiple times.

 ## What's new?
 * Combine both method